How To Treat Eating Disorders

 1. Nutritional counseling

 Nutritional counseling is usually a key part of eating disorder recovery.
 Registered dieticians and nutritionists have slightly different educational and licensing requirements, but both professionals can educate their clients about nutrition, and diet, and help to improve eating habits.
 During eating disorder recovery, these professionals may help people with eating disorders eliminate self-defeating behaviors and reframe adequate nutrition as a form of self-care while providing meal planning that meets an individual’s needs.
-A registered dietician may even create a personalized menu and grocery shopping list to ensure that clients are getting the nutrition that they need to support their physical and mental health.
+A registered dietician may even create a personalized menu and grocery shopping list to ensure that clients are getting the nutrition that they need to support their physical and mental health during their eating disorder treatment.

 In addition to their eating disorder diagnosis, some people experience depression, anxiety, substance use, and other mental health conditions at the same time.
 Depending on a physician’s advice, antidepressants and/or other medications may become a part of their treatment plan.